Implementing In 4 Steps:

 Step 2: Conduct a Baseline Phishing Test

 Send out a baseline test to all of your users to find out who is phish-prone.

 Step 3: Train Your Users

-Get all of your users through the 45-minute Kevin Mitnick Security Awareness Training course.
+Enroll all of your users in the 45-minute Kevin Mitnick Security Awareness Training course.